Identity-Framework/bionode-demo/README.md

 ## Development server

+Build the client app by running `ng build` in the project root.
-Run `npm start` for a dev server.
+Start up the node server by running `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.

 ## Code scaffolding